SteveTownsend/pef-moderation/README.md

 Send moderation appeals and other inquiries to [here](mailto:admin@nafo-moderation.org).
 Appeals of **Label** actions that
 are not justified in the service's immutable history will be automatically approved.
 Denial appeals will be supported by
 provision of relevant moderation history, redacted to remove private information for the protection of moderators.
-Target SLA for report moderation is 24 hours.
+Target SLA for report moderation and appeals is 24 hours.
 As team grows, the goal is to do better.
-This may be revised based on
-real-world constraints and experience.
+This may be revised based on real-world constraints and experience.
 Costs and funding are public domain information available on request from [admin](mailto:admin@nafo-moderation.org).

 # Reporting Guidelines